sksundaram-learning/aristotle-metadata-registry/docs/extensions/new_content_type.rst

 The first package of content extension for Aristotle that helped clarify a lot of the issues around inheritance was the
 `Comet Indicator Registry <https://github.com/LegoStormtroopr/comet-indicator-registry>`_.
-This adds 6 new content types along with admin pages, search indexes and templates and includes an override for the Aristotle ``DataElement`` template - which was all achieved with less than 600 lines of code.
+This adds 6 new content types along with admin pages, search indexes and templates and extra content for display on the included Aristotle ``DataElement`` template - which was all achieved with less than 600 lines of code.